vijaylondhe/DevOps-Projects/Project-01:Setup-WebApplication-Stack-On-Local-Machine/README.md

 # Project-01: Setup Web Application Stack on Local Machine

-In this project we will setup the Web Application Stack on the local machine using, this stack includes following tools and services.
+In this project we will setup the Web Application Stack on the local machine.
+This stack includes following tools and services.

 - NGINX: This will be act as load balancer and forward user requests to the Apache Tomcat application server.